khabeko/khabeko/README.md

 # 💫 About Me:
-I am Starting my journey in software Development, ready to learn and assist
+I am Starting my journey in software Development, ready to learn.

 ## 🌐 Socials: